-In addition to the general session, EVOLANG XII will host a number of thematically focused, half-day workshops from 09:00 to 13:45 on 16 April.
+In addition to the general session, EVOLANG XII will host a number of thematically focused, half-day workshops from 09:00 to 13:45 on 16 April (the "Stuff of Language" workshop will take place on Sunday 15th April).

 The Origins And Evolution Of Word Order.
 A Multidisciplinary Workshop